 Those two values are in fact in the Triangle just above the sum we figured for non-terminating calls.
 That means the number of successes and the number of failures sum to that same number.
 A diagram of how these sums come about for the values already considered is shown below.
 The orange lines show totals for nonterminating cases, the purple show failures, and the blue show successes.

 The total number of calls, then, is twice that number.
 Although we have to remember to subtract the 1 we ignored earlier.

 As a quick check, we can also compute the total number of successes, which is the answer to our routine, using the Hockey Stick Rule.
-The starting row for successes is n – 1, and there are k of them.
-The formula gives the result C(n + k – 1, k – 1) which again can be rewritten as C(n + k – 1, n) .
+The starting row index for successes is n – 1, and there are k of them.
+The formula gives the result C(n + k – 1, k – 1) which is again equivalent to C(n + k – 1, n) .
 This matches the value as figured previously.

 It’s important to remember that I have only shown this to be valid for this particular subset of the original procedure.
-I have claimed (without proof) that this is a “worst-case” class of the problem.
-A procedure with unique positive integer values for currencies will take a number of steps that are some fraction of this value.
-If fractional coin values were possible, the values could be normalized without changing the amount of time taken.
+I claim (without proof) that this is a “worst-case” class of the problem.
+Running this with unique positive integer values for currencies should take a number of steps that are some fraction of this value.
+Even if fractional coin values were possible, the values could be normalized without changing the amount of time taken.
 The claim, then, is that if this case is O(f) then all sets of coins will complete in O(f) time.

 A simpler bound more useful for comparisons can be derived by breaking down the expression another way.
 This is derived from the definition of the choose function, and by reducing some of the terms in the factorial expression.